CMSC100-1S2324/my-github-page-luelhernandez/README.md

 Full Name: Luel Abram Josef M. Hernandez
 Degree Program: BS Civil Engineering
+Live Website link: https://cmsc100-1s2324.github.io/my-github-page-luelhernandez Steps on how to create GitHub page: In your repository, go to Settings>Code and automation>Pages.
+There you will find all the necessary settings on where the Source would be and if you want a cusom domain.
-Live Website link: https://cmsc100-1s2324.github.io/my-github-page-luelhernandez What are your key takeaways from this exercise?: The bulk of your time is not put in the HTML.
+What are your key takeaways from this exercise?: The bulk of your time is not put in the HTML.
 It is, apparently, in designing your website in CSS.